tishmen/tishmen.github.io/_posts/2025-09-29-odoo19-installer-docker-test-harness.md

 I’ve long admired the work of Yenthe and the community around the Odoo InstallScript — it’s one of those small-but-mighty tools that saves thousands of people real time.
 This script was my very first contact with Odoo; I used it at the beginning to spin up my first instance.
 It’s a great honor to have a PR merged into such a widely used project, and an even bigger honor to know these changes will help many more smooth installs land in production.

-Link to the PR: https://github.com/Yenthe666/InstallScript/pull/458
+Link to the PR: [Improve Odoo 19 installer and add Docker test environment (PR #458)](https://github.com/Yenthe666/InstallScript/pull/458)

 What changed